-Knitting needles are generally made out of wood (primarily bamboo) or metal (primarily aluminium, but some other metals, too).
-Plastic needles are also out there, as are bespoke needles.
+Knitting needles are generally made out of wood (primarily bamboo) or metal (primarily aluminum, but some other metals, too).
+Plastic needles are also out there, as are custom-made needles.

 Which material you choose really comes down to personal preference, though there are some considerations based on size, too (more on that below).
 Many beginners prefer bamboo needles, because the wood causes a bit of drag on the stitches, and things are less likely to slip off unintentionally.
 Metal needles tend to be a bit slipperier, but are great if you want those stitches to fly off your needles.

 Here's a secret: you can use a circular needle to ANYTHING.
 Flat, in the round, small circumference (hello, Magic Loop !), large circumference: it does it all.
 When in doubt, grab a circular needle with cord at least 36" long, and you're good to go.
-And, quick shout out to the interchangeable circular needle set: you can mix and match your needle tips with different cord lengths to give you all the options.
+(Quick shout out to the interchangeable circular needle set: you can mix and match your needle tips with different cord lengths to give you all the options.)

 This needle size has a big claim to fame: socks!
 Cozy socks are one of the big perks of being (or knowing!) a knitter, and making them is kind of addicting.
 Most socks are knit using a size 1 or 2 needle and use sock yarn, but you can also find patterns that are designed for heavier non-sock yarns.
 In addition to socks, you can knit up beautiful shawls using sock-weight yarn and these small needles.

-If you're in the "bigger is better camp" then let me introduce you to bulky weight yarns and their accompanying needles.
-You can experiment with textures like cables that will really stand out when they're knit up in a super bulky fiber.
+If you're in the "bigger is better camp," let me introduce you to bulky yarns and their accompanying needles.
+You can experiment with textures such as cables that will really stand out when they're knit up in a super bulky fiber.
 From here on out, the sizing scale goes a bit rogue: there are only odd sizes from 11-17, so stop looking for 14.
 It doesn't exist.